diarmidmackenzie/christmas-scene/research/README.md

 I did briefly look at Cannon.js.
-A-Frame physics system didn't give me the level of collision info I needed, but the direct Cannon.js API would probably have met my needs.
+A-Frame physics system didn't give me the level of collision info I needed, when using Cannon, but the direct Cannon.js API would probably have met my needs.
 I was hesitant to go further along this path because I've seen Cannon.js deliver some fairly unrealistic physics simulation in the past.

 I haven't yet got around to looking at PhysX/Vartiste.
 With the progress now made with Ammo.js, I don't expect that I will for this project...